 World Bank Governor

-Minister of Economy and Competitiveness Luis de Guindos Jurado represents Spain on the World Bank Board of Governors, the Bank’s senior decision-making body.
-The governors, usually ministers of finance or development, meet twice a year.
+Minister of Economy and Digitalization Nadia Calviňo Santamaría represents Spain on the World Bank Board of Governors, the Bank’s senior decision-making body.
+The Governors, usually Ministers of Finance or Development, meet twice a year.
 The governors have the power to admit and suspend members of the World Bank Group, increase or decrease the authorized capital stock, determine the distribution of the net income of the Bank, and decide on the World Bank Group’s overall strategic direction.
-Secretary of State for Economic and Business Affairs Fernando Jiménez Latorre serves as Spain’s alternate governor.
+Secretary of State for Economy and Business Affairs Ana de la Cueva Fernandez serves as Spain’s Alternate Governor.

 World Bank Executive Director

-The governor delegates responsibility for overseeing the day-to-day business of Spain’s interests at the Bank to the executive director (ED) for Mexico.
+The Governor delegates responsibility for overseeing the day-to-day business of Spain’s interests at the Bank to the Executive Director (ED).
 EDs reside in Washington and normally meet twice a week to decide on borrowing and financial questions, projects, and policies that impact World Bank Group general operations.
-Mexico's executive director also represents Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and Venezuela.
-Juan José Bravo Moisés is the current ED for Mexico on the 25-member World Bank Board of Executive Directors.
+Spain's executive director also represents Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, and Venezuela.
+Eva Valle Maestro is the current ED for Spain on the 25-member World Bank Board of Executive Directors.

 Shares and Voting Power